NajiNasimi-AIYou/Lab-2-Tic-Tac-Toe/README.md

 Tic Tac Toe

+Start with start.html to run the web game.

 The below is what has been completed is marked.
 What has not been completed is not marked.

 Current BUGS: